Skip to content

 If your API is powering a widget end-to-end, you may use both:

-• a form contract for the widget input
+• an OpenAPI request contract for the widget input

 • a widget data contract for the widget output